History of Genoa: Prehistory and antiquity

 The city's modern name may derive from the Latin word meaning "knee" (genu; plural, genua) but there are other theories.
 It could derive from the god Janus, because Genoa, like him, has two faces: a face that looks at the sea and another turned to the mountains.
 Or it could come from the Latin word ianua, also related to the name of the God Janus, and meaning "door" or "passage."
 Besides that, it may refer to its geographical position at the centre of the Ligurian coastal arch, thus akin to the name of Geneva.
 The Latin name, oppidum Genua, is recorded by Pliny the Elder (Nat.
 Hist.
 3.48) as part of the Augustean Regio IX Liguria.

 After the fall of the Western Roman Empire, the Ostrogoths occupied Genoa.
 After the Gothic War, the Byzantines made it the seat of their vicar.
 When the Lombards invaded Italy in 568, Bishop Honoratus of Milan fled and held his seat in Genoa.
 Pope Gregory the Great was closely connected to these bishops in exile, for example involving himself in the election of Deusdedit.
 The Lombards, under King Rothari, finally captured Genoa and other Ligurian cities in about 643.
-In 725 the mortal remains of Augustine of Hippo arrived in Genoa.
+In 725 the remains of Augustine of Hippo arrived in Genoa.
 In 773 the Lombard Kingdom was annexed by the Frankish Empire; the first Carolingian count of Genoa was Ademarus, who was given the title praefectus civitatis Genuensis.
 Ademarus died in Corsica while fighting against the Saracens.
 In this period the Roman walls, destroyed by the Lombards, were rebuilt and extended.

 For the following several centuries, Genoa was little more than a small centre, slowly building its merchant fleet, which was to become the leading commercial carrier of the Mediterranean Sea.
 The town was thoroughly sacked and burned in 934–35 by a Fatimid fleet under Ya'qub ibn Ishaq al-Tamimi and possibly even abandoned for a few years.